passionofvc/zieds/README.md

 A bloom filter is a compact way to test whether an element is a member of a set.
-The filter uses m bits (16 in this implementation) per element to represent n elements by hashing each with k (optimal value (m / n) * ln(2)) different hash functions and setting the bit at every respective hash value.
+The filter uses m bits (16 in this implementation) per element to represent n elements by hashing n<sub>i</sub> with k (optimal value (m / n) * ln(2)) different hash functions and setting the bit at every respective hash value.
-To determine if an element is present, the filter hashes the element with each k hash function and tests the bits at each hash value.
+To determine if an element is present, the filter hashes the desired element with the k hash functions and tests the bits at each hash value.
 If any of these bits are clear, the filter knows the element is not a member of the set.

 ##Hashing